-In this tutorial I will show you how to build an FPV mini quad (aka racing drone) from scratch.
-I have chosen some of the most affordable parts that have good performance, and I will also show you how to assemble this quadcopter and configure it for your first flight.
+This tutorial shows you how to build a racing drone from scratch (aka FPV mini quad).
+I have chosen the cheapest yet reliable parts that perform well.
+I will also show you how to assemble this quadcopter, provide useful tips and walk you through the process to configure the software for your first flight.

 The Diatone GT-M200 frame incorporates carbon fibre and aluminium into the beautiful design, along with the 6mm arms it’s near “indestructible”!
 It also looks easy enough to build, so let’s find out how it performs in this review.

 Tiny Whoop became very popular in recent months, so we jumped onto the hype train, and looked into how to build a Tiny Whoop Inductrix micro quad :)

 I needed a frame to test BLHeli_S and the Hibernagen Menel X 5 looks like a good frame for the task.
 It has a minimalist design and very light weight.
 In this review/build log we will look into the goods and bads.